nathanlim1/csc480asgn2/README.md

 run another game once the current one ends.

-The bot is implemented as the assignment specifies, running simulations for 10 seconds and then determining whether to call or fold based on whether or not it won in >=50% of the simulations.
+The bot is implemented as the assignment specifies, running simulations for 10 seconds and then determining whether to stay or fold based on whether or not it won in >=50% of the simulations.

 Thank you!